Bachelor of Architectural Design

 Design goes far beyond the visual.
 It responds to possibilities and limits, to hopes and needs.
 It’s equal parts creative and calculated.

 Architectural design is about understanding landscapes and the way humans create places within them.
-Architecture, landscape architecture and urban design share the purpose of improving society and creating works of beauty in the world.
+Architecture, landscape architecture and urban design share the purpose of aiding society while creating structural works of art.

 What will you do?

 Our Bachelor of Architectural Design hones concrete skills and encourages big picture thinking.
 You will:

 - visit notable building sites, landscapes, gardens and exhibitions

 - gain high-level practical design and model-making skills

 - practise computer and hand based drawing techniques